Choose to be vital, not functional.

 Revenue

-What made it work was the structure.
 We started with personal branding, moved into content, then network growth.
-For a group of busy senior leaders, that combination was perfect.

 Virginie Marco · Marketing & Communications Director, Capgemini